 - Microfleece lining for more warmth

-- The rubber toe box is almost 3” deep and is great for keeping your feet dry even if you’ve accidentally walked into puddles
+- The rubber toe box is almost 3 inches deep and is great for keeping your feet dry

 - The user-friendly cinch cord lets you tighten up easily and gets you out of the house quickly

-- Has a removable felt inner boot for faster drying and more convenient airing when doing a lot of walking for consecutive days
+- Removable felt inner boot for faster drying and more convenient airing

 - Waterproof vulcanized rubber shell with herringbone outsole keeps snow and water out